zrosenbauer/awesome-bigtable/README.md

 - [btcli](https://github.com/takashabe/btcli) - CLI client for the Bigtable with auto-completion.

 ### GUI
-- [vscode-bigtable](https://github.com/a7ul/vscode-bigtable) - VSCode extension that provides an easy to use GUI for querying bigtable instances
+- [vscode-bigtable](https://github.com/a7ul/vscode-bigtable) - VSCode extension that provides an easy to use GUI for querying bigtable instances.

 ### Emulators
 - [Google Emulator](https://cloud.google.com/bigtable/docs/emulator) - Official in-memory emulator for Cloud Bigtable, included with the Google Cloud SDK.